moteus/lua-odbc-pool/README.md

 -- Client thread
 --

-local odbcpool = require "odbc.pool"
+local odbcpool = require "odbc.dba.pool"

 -- Client use 2 lzmq.pool slots.
 One for ready queue -- and one to reconnection queue.
 You can get this